 Blather vs. blither

 The verb blither is a variant of blather, meaning to talk nonsensically.
 Aside from the a/i distinction, the words are the same except for slight connotative differences.
-Both usually appear in their present-participle forms, blathering and blithering.
+Both usually appear in their present-participial forms, blathering and blithering.

 Blather is preferred by a wide margin in all varieties of English, although blithering is more often used in the phrase blithering idiot.
 Both words are pejorative, but blithering is harsher (because it’s usually followed by the obviously pejorative idiot).